 Target audience

-This training is coordinated by Michael Weis, Partner at PwC Luxembourg and will be given by directors and managers who benefit from a strong professional experience in this area.
+This training is coordinated by Michael Weis, Partner at PwC Luxembourg.
+The training will be given by directors and managers who benefit from a strong professional experience in this area.